-Starting in Outlook 2007, and continued in Outlook 2010, the Search function in Outlook can integrate with the default Windows Search Indexer of Windows Vista and Windows 7 or when you have Windows Search installed when using Windows XP.
+Starting in Outlook 2007, and continued in Outlook 2010 and Outlook 2013, the Search function in Outlook can integrate with the default Windows Search Indexer of Windows Vista, Windows 7 and Windows 8 or when you have Windows Search installed when using Windows XP.

 While many of the commands and fields can also be found and selected directly within Outlook, not all of them are exposed.
 Additionally, you’ll have to type these commands or field names manually when searching for Outlook content via the Windows Search box outside of Outlook.